ValeryC/Adot/README.md

 "Toggle" on card destination can be active/inactive even without effect.

-Adress should be focus at the opening of the modal
+Adress should be focus at the opening of the modal.

-Modal should close at validation or with a click outside of the modal or escape
+Modal should close at validation or with a click outside of the modal or escape.

 ## Available Scripts